3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

-## A more honest history of visual effects and animation
+## A more honest and complete history of visual effects and animation

 Film has always been a risky and unstable business, even in its "golden age".
 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.